mateussouzaweb/kvm-qemu-virtualization-guide/Docs/2 - PCI-e Passthrough.md

 For IOMMU groups output, you should have your graphics card in a separate group.
 This will probably be ok with your main GPU, but for secondary GPUs (if your motherboard supports it), you may need to change the ACS implementation to allow more groups when your motherboard does not do that for you - the process is described below.

+Also, if you are using an AMD GPU, chances are that your device has the vendor reset bug.
+See the related section below to learn how to fix that.

 This is everything you need to allow PCI-e Passthrough.
 You now should be able to create VMs and attach PCI-e devices to it.

 Next step: **[Setting up Virtualization Hooks](3%20-%20Virtualization%20Hooks.md)**